Howe to: 10 ways of dealing with grief when travelling

 You must turn it around and think how fortunate you are to still be here and how lucky you were to have this person in your life.
 The people you have lost would not want you spending your time sad and grieving, but instead to celebrate their life and your future.

-My whole perspective of death changed when I experienced el dia de los muertos in Oaxaca last November.
+My whole perspective of death changed when I experienced el dia de los muertos in Oaxaca in November 2017.
 It was so strange for me to think of celebrating someones life rather than mourn their death.
 Looking back, I think being in Mexico for this festival, before everything turned to shit, was to prepare me for all of what was to come.

 Learning about a new way of dealing with grief and death by the Mexicans has really let me approach everything with a little more positivity.
 I am not saying that it makes everything alright.
 But that I can now celebrate my Grandma’s amazing life and her love for her family, food and jazz music and feel happiness about it.
 I can now take those amazing few days with Gus as something exciting as I get to hopefully one day feel the same way about someone.
 Turning to a more happy and positive outlook is a lot better for your being and soul.
 Feeding off the negativity of the situation can turn ugly and eat away at you.